 But, last Saturday, Traffic Police at DurbarMarg arrested 3 Pathao riders.
-As per reports, no Tootle rider has been arrested as of now.
+We have heard no news of an arrest of a Tootle Rider at the time of writing this article.
 The Police have now released the riders but have kept their bikes on hold.
 We talked to an official from Pathao about this incident.

 So, you may be wondering why did the traffic police arrest those riders?
 Were they intoxicated?
 Were they involved in a hit and run?
 No. The reason the Traffic Police’s office arrested those riders is that both Pathao and Tootle are illegal in Nepal because Nepal’s Motor Vehicles and Transport Management Act, 2049 (1993) doesn’t allow privately owned vehicles to be used in transportation service.
 These companies are actually breaking the law.

 So, the next question you may be having is: Did the government not know about these services before?
+Of course, they did.
 Tootle has been in operation for 2 years already now.
 Pathao is 3 months old already too.
 Why is the Traffic department suddenly arresting these riders now?

 What Pathao has to say

 Pathao officials had some thought about this sudden interest.
 They are saying that this whole fiasco was started by Taxi Driver’s Association of Nepal.
 According to them, the Taxi Driver’s Association has filed an official legal complaint against ride-sharing services.